 For those looking for other tools that might replace Adobe in their digital darkroom, here are a couple of other suggestions to look at:

 Affinity Photo is one of the best Photoshop alternatives I’ve seen so far.
 I haven’t used it a lot yet but I like what I see.
 It’s $49.99 in the Apple App Store.
-This app also does raw processing, and if it had cataloging capability of Emulsion or a fairly seamless connection between the two, you could build a reasonable digital darkroom between the two.
 Other really good tools that live in the Photoshop type app world include Acorn 4 and Pixelmator.
 Pixelmator is probably the closest to a “pure” version of Photoshop, Acorn includes some vector tools that give it some capabilities similar to Adobe Illustrator.